 Summer Infant Newborn to Toddler Bath Center and Shower

 I didn’t even think about showering my baby, until I saw this awesome Summer Infant Newborn to Toddler Bath Center and Shower!
 It’s got the best of both worlds, the size and shape of a tub with the added convenience of a baby-sized shower.
 You can use them together or apart, so you are getting a tub and a shower for one price.

 What It’s Got

-This bathtub/shower combo truly is a bathing center for your baby.
+This bathtub/shower combo truly is a bathing center for your little one.
 The base is a large, sturdy plastic bathtub.
 It comes with a detachable, motorized baby shower with an ergonomic handle.
 It also comes with a soft, stand-alone baby sling.
-Here’s the 4 stages/ways that you can use these baby bath staples together:
+Here are the 4 stages/ways that you can use these baby bath staples together:

 Stage 1: Newborn.
 You can use the newborn sling in the sink or tub when baby is small.
 The shower unit can be used, too.

 Stage 2: Infant.
 The soft sling can be placed in the included tub for a safe and fun bath time.
 The shower sits on the outside for more room or can be attached on the side of the tub.

 Stage 3: Older baby/Toddler.
 The sling goes away once baby can sit on their own.
 Attach the shower to the side of the toddler bathtub for a fun bath/shower or move it out for more space.